Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 The SLaM Quality Centre Improves mental health care for the populations they serve using data, evidence-based planning, care process models and a shared methodology.
 The Quality Centre defines, tests, implements and continuously improves the work of the Trust, so that service users, carers and staff can clearly see what is expected at each part of a journey through the system.
 This is being achieved through the collaboration of our clinical, academic, lived experience (service user and carer), quality improvement, operational, governance and commissioning leads.

 The new coronavirus SARS-CoV2 was first identified in late 2019 with the first cases of COVID-19 infection reported in the United Kingdom at the end of January 2020.
-From mid-March 2020 onwards, social distancing measures were introduced to reduce the spread of the virus and health services rapidly increased their adoption of remote working.
+From mid-March 2020 onwards, social distancing measures were introduced to reduce the spread of the virus and health services rapidly increased their adoption of remote consultations.
 This included inter-professional, service user and carer facing interactions using the internet, telephone, video conferencing and text messaging.
 Video conferencing software called ‘Attend Anywhere’ was made freely available to secondary care from 31 March 2020.

-In response to this rapid change, a number of partners across south London mental health service providers, service users, service and innovation connectors and academic evaluators came together with the ambition of forming a learning health care system to evaluate experiences, implementation, and effectiveness of remote working in the context of existing and emerging evidence to inform and improve service delivery, during the pandemic and beyond.
+In response to this rapid change, a number of partners across south London mental health service providers, service users, service and innovation connectors and academic evaluators came together with the ambition of forming a learning health care system to evaluate experiences, implementation, and effectiveness of remote consultations in the context of existing and emerging evidence to inform and improve service delivery, during the pandemic and beyond.

 Our interested organisations joined in June 2020 as an informal partnership across south London.
 Together we identified and agreed on a programme as part of COVID-19 response work.
 Phase one saw the delivery of a survey of ongoing evaluations being conducted in south London; a synthesis of patient, carer and staff surveys; and systematic evidence reviews.